Icon Pharmacy Logo

 MERS-CoV

 Pilgrims should avoid consuming raw or undercooked animal products.
-Should fever, coughing or breathing difficulties develop within two weeks of leaving Saudi Arabia, contact a GP or NHS 111 immediately and mention your recent travel history, or dial 999 in an emergency.
+Should fever, coughing or breathing difficulties develop within two weeks of leaving Saudi Arabia, contact a GP or NHS 111 immediately and mention your recent travel history.
+Dial 999 in an emergency.

 Prescription Medicines